 For all the details and expert advice, look at our office’s publication Real estate law in Cyprus.

-You can get permanent residency by investing at least EUR 300,000 in real (immovable) property or shares and have an annual income of EUR 30,000.
+You can apply for permanent residency by investing at least EUR 300,000 in real (immovable) property or shares and having an annual income of EUR 30,000.
 The amount is increased by EUR 5,000 for every dependent member.

 There are several benefits, such as the affordability of life (for example, buying a house in Cyprus is about 65% cheaper than in the UK), having an established ex-pat British community, and the availability of amenities like cheap fresh food, mild weather and access to the sea.

 Brexit means that you are considered a third-country national.
 You should apply for a residence permit (see the section above).

 As a third-country national, you will no longer be allowed to vote in local elections.

 You can still receive your pension in Cyprus.
 Certain benefits, like bereavement, will continue to be paid.
 UK law allows for workplace pensions to be paid overseas.